sidonieB/Workflows/Slurm_cheat_sheet.md

 echo $name

 java -jar /PATH/PATH/apps/Trimmomatic-0.39/trimmomatic-0.39.jar PE -phred33 /PATH/PATH/"$name"___R1.fastq /PATH/PATH/"$name"___R2.fastq "$name"___R1_Tpaired.fastq "$name"___R1_Tunpaired.fastq "$name"___R2_Tpaired.fastq "$name"___R2_Tunpaired.fastq ILLUMINACLIP:../../../../../apps/Trimmomatic-0.39/adapters/TruSeq3-PE-2.fa:1:30:7:2:true SLIDINGWINDOW:4:30 LEADING:30 MINLEN:40

+# OR more simply when using a prefix (see the manual to make sure that providing -basein will work in your case)

+java -jar /PATH/PATH/apps/Trimmomatic-0.39/trimmomatic-0.39.jar PE -phred33 -basein "$name"__R1.fastq -baseout "$name"_Trimmed ILLUMINACLIP:../../../../../apps/Trimmomatic-0.39/adapters/TruSeq3-PE-2.fa:1:30:7:2:true SLIDINGWINDOW:4:30 LEADING:30 MINLEN:40

 # IMPORTANT: It seems that the path to the adapter file in the command above has to be given relative to the working directory (i.e. the directory specified with --chdir in the script header), instead of being an absolute path.